Schedule a consultation.

 Foundation Crack Repair In Nassau, Suffolk And Queens

 Professionals usually fabricate basement foundation walls from concrete.
 Most experts agree that concrete cracking is unavoidable and happens for many reasons, especially in our Long Island climate.
 Normally, people do not consider a foundation wall crack to be a defect.
 In fact, in most cases, it’s no more than a blemish.
 Actually, the most common problem associated with foundation wall cracks is water penetration.
 These cracks create openings into the basement that water can pass through.
 That’s why foundation crack repair is so essential for keeping water out of your basement.

-In addition to exterior foundation waterproofing and sub floor drainage systems, Boccia Inc. offers foundation wall crack injection systems that will inhibit water from passing through a wall crack.
-These systems are designed and intended to close the void that the crack has created so it is impervious to water penetration.
+In addition to exterior foundation waterproofing and sub-floor drainage systems (French drains), Boccia Inc. offers foundation crack repair services that will prevent water from passing through a wall crack.
+We design these systems to close the void that the crack has created, so that it’s impervious to water penetration.